caguoji/DE_Projects/S3_to_Local/README.md

-## Use AWS lambda function to trigger Airflow RESTAPI and move files from S3 bucket to local drive
+## Use AWS lambda function to call Airflow RESTAPI and move files from S3 bucket to local drive

 ### Steps
 1. Set up EC2 instance.